darrengoulden/darrengdn/_posts/2020-09-04-hosting-your-own-alternate-dialling-instructions.markdown

 Visit the Pexip documentation site to review the full integration process [Integrating Microsoft Teams with Pexip Infinity](https://docs.pexip.com/admin/integrate_teams.htm){: .acustom }

-Try it out;
+This is the default template which resides on the Pexip nodes;

 [Teams default meeting invitation](/teams-default.html?conf=123456789&ivr=teams&d=domain.com&prefix=teams.&ip=1.2.3.4&w&test=test){: .acustom }

+This is a modified version that uses [fullPage.js](https://github.com/alvarotrigo/fullPage.js) to provide the user with two options

 [Teams custom meeting invitation](/teams-custom.html?conf=123456789&ivr=teams&d=domain.com&prefix=teams.&ip=1.2.3.4&w&test=test#anchor1){: #custom_link .acustom }

-_This custom page uses [fullPage.js](https://github.com/alvarotrigo/fullPage.js)_
+The parameters used for the examples above are

+ * conf=123456789
+ * ivr=teams
+ * d=domain.com
+ * prefix=teams.
+ * ip=1.2.3.4
+ * w
+ * test=test

+A full list of parameters are listed in the [InstructionUri](https://docs.pexip.com/admin/teams_connector.htm#instruction_uri) section of the Pexip docs.

-You can view the code for the custom page [here](https://github.com/darrengoulden/darrengdn/blob/master/_layouts/teams-custom.html)
+You can view the html for the custom page [here](https://github.com/darrengoulden/darrengdn/blob/master/_layouts/teams-custom.html)